 - Senior Capstone project, either the Senior Seminar* or an Individual or collaborative independent project

-*The Senior Seminar in Theater is a collaborative senior workshop directed by a full-time faculty member, which culminates in a staged performance.
+*The Senior Seminar in Theater is a collaborative senior workshop directed by a full-time faculty member that culminates in a staged performance.
 In addition to performing, students take on production roles such as costume design, publicity, set design, dramaturgy, and fundraising.
-In recent years, the Senior Seminar in Theater has produced Reza Abdoh's The Law of Remains, Tennessee William's Camino Real, Chekhov's Three Sisters, and Oscar Wilde's The Importance of Being Earnest.
+In recent years, the Senior Seminar in Theater has produced Reza Abdoh's The Law of Remains, Tennessee Williams' Camino Real, Chekhov's Three Sisters, and Oscar Wilde's The Importance of Being Earnest.

-Students in the Arts major who are interested in studying theater may also choose the Arts in Context concentration, where they can combine structured study of dramatic arts with a liberal arts subject.
-For example, a student can combine theater studies with theater criticism and journalism courses offered by the Literary Studies program.
-Other majors and areas of study such as Psychology, Urban Studies, and Social Inquiry also provide Arts in Context options for theater studies.
+Students majoring in The Arts who are interested in studying theater should choose the Arts in Context concentration and combine a structured set of dramatic arts courses with a liberal arts subject.
+For example, a student could combine theater studies with theater criticism and journalism courses offered by the Literary Studies program.
+Other areas of study such as Psychology, Urban Studies, and Social Inquiry also offer Arts in Context options for students interested in theater.

 Depending on their majors, students may have the option to declare an academic minor in Theater.
 Please review the minor curriculum below and speak with the Theater program coordinator before declaring a minor.